-If you are unable to choose one of the above methods to "control" your load then, you will need to speak to your DNO to provide more power to your site before your charge point is installed.
+If you are unable to choose one of the above methods to "control" your load then, you will need to speak to your network operator like your host DNO to provide more power to your site before your charge point is installed.

 Your DNO will be happy to discuss your power requirements prior to you making an application.
-Once submitted your DNO project designer will produce an electrical design which will tell you how they will get power directly to your site.
+Once submitted your DNO project designer will produce an electrical design which will tell you how they will get power directly your site.

 They will send you a quotation for the work that the DNO needs to do.
 Once you have reviewed, accepted, and paid for your quotation, your DNO will discuss what they need to do to get the right size cables from their network to your site and provide you with a date to carry out the necessary work.
-In urban areas the means of supply is normally via underground cable, depending on what voltage level your company/ business is supplied at i.e. 11kV or LV will dictate the type of underground cable connection.
+In urban areas the means of supply is normally via underground cable, depending on what voltage level your company/business is supplied at i.e. 11kV or LV will dictate the type of underground cable connection.

-Typically the cables are run in the pavement and the host DNO needs to provide 12 weeks' notice to the Local Council before work can take place.
+Typically the cables are run in the sidewalk and fall under the New Roads and Streetwork Act when digging in the road or sidewalk the host DNO needs to provide 12 weeks' notice to the Local Council before work can take place.

 In some cases the supply is via overhead line if this needs modifying the process is more involved and requires wayleaves, Section 37 Approval and Planning Approval this can be a long defined process.

-If underground cables or overhead line cross third party land there is a need to obtain wayleaves this is normally an easement for the circuit which costs money, the amount of money is variable and dependent on the land owner/s involved.
+If underground cables or overhead line cross third party land there is a need to obtain wayleaves this is normally an easement for the circuit which costs money, the amount of money is variable and dependant on the land owner.

-If a new distribution substation is required typically a 4m by 4m site is required for a ground mounted substation which would supply the electricity to your business.
+If a new 11/0.4kV substation is required typically a 4m by 4m site is required for a ground mounted substation which would supply the electricity to you company/business, one needs to remember electricity assets have a life of 50 years.
 The substation site will require a defined concrete slab onto which a unit substation would be placed complete with GRP enclosure.